 Instead, a weight-loss-friendly meal plan should be high in nutritious, filling, and delicious foods and involve preparing recipes that appeal to you using foods that you enjoy.

 Remember, if you’re new to meal prep, don’t go overboard.
 Start by preparing a few healthy meals per week to create a sustainable habit that can help you lose weight in a healthy way.

 Just one thing

-Try this today: Grain bowls, frittatas, and one-sheet-pan meals are great choices for new meal preppers because they’re delicious yet don’t require a lot of cooking skills or time.
+Try this today: Grain bowls, frittatas, and one-pan meals are great choices for new meal preppers because they’re delicious yet don’t require a lot of cooking skills or time.
 Don’t be afraid to experiment and create your own meal-prep-friendly recipes.
 Before you know it, you’ll be a meal prep pro!